Manuel-Marquez1/reading-notes/README.md

 I live in Mexico City with my dog Rex.
 I love learning from Udemy courses (I have over 60 of them) 😩

-In 2020, I was attending college in Seattle as an international student and heard about the world of coding bootcamps.
+In 2020, I attended college in Seattle as an international student and heard about the world of coding bootcamps.
-As I grew in my career, it became abvious that I was going to need more technical skills.
+As I grew in my career, it became obvious that I was going to need more technical skills.

 In 2021, I moved back to my home country, changed my major to data science and tried to gain as many technical skills as I could.
-Nowadays, Im an executive at a couple of nonprofits and work as a consultant.
+Nowadays, I'm an executive at a couple of nonprofits and work as a consultant.

 My dream is to create the very first nonprofit coding school in Mexico and serve the people of my country by providing free CS education.

-Here is a list of my favorite sandwishes...
+Here is a list of my favorite sandwiches...

 + The philly
 + The cucumber sandwish with cream cheese (originally from the UK)